 Rockson Gracie was the oldest son of the legendary Brazilian Jiu-Jitsu fighter and MMA pioneer Rickson Gracie, who was considered by many to be one of the greatest prospects in BJJ during the 1990’s decade.
-A 3x Pan American Champion by the age of 19, Rockson Gracie would also become one of the sports saddest losses this martial art had to overcome, after his passing in December of 2000 in a New York hotel room due to a drug overdose.
-In 2011 the Rockson Gracie Foundation was founded, the focus of the charity is to reach underprivileged youngsters often tempted by drugs or gangs, and provide them with a fun and competitive outlet.
+A 3x Pan American Champion by the age of 19, Rockson Gracie would also become one of the saddest losses this martial art had to overcome, after his passing in December of 2000 in a New York hotel room from a drug overdose.
+In 2011 the Rockson Gracie Foundation was founded, the focus of the charity was to reach underprivileged youngsters often tempted by drugs or gangs, and provide them with a fun and competitive outlet.

 Rockson Gracie Jiu-Jitsu

 - 1st Place IBJJF Pan American Championships (1998 blue, 1999 and 2000 purple)

 - 3rd Place IBJJF Pan American Championships (1997 blue)

 Favourite Position/Technique: n/a

 Rockson Gracie was born in 1982, being the son of arguably the greatest Jiu-Jitsu competitor of all time, Mr. Rickson Gracie, and the former model Kim Gracie (Lilian Stavinsky).
 Rockson was the oldest out of 4 children (Rockson, Kauan, Kaulin, and Kron Gracie).

 Being the firstborn child of Rickson, Jiu-Jitsu came naturally to the young Gracie and his training started from an early age.
 On the Vale Tudo documentary “Choke” featuring Rickson Gracie, Rockson is caught on tape several times next to his father.
 Other footage of the young prodigy is seen in the early 1990s promotional videos for Rickson and his BJJ school in the US.